AdvertiseHere/mockportfolio/README.md

 - [Bootstrap](https://getbootstrap.com/)

 ##### Open 'test.html' in your preferred web browser.
 You can make this page your own by customizing the images and text.
-This is a good tool to demonstrate a clean, responsive portfolio as a PDF.
+This is a good tool to demonstrate a clean, responsive portfolio that can be updated as your projects develop.